thanuja919/split-mysql-dump/README.md

 You need to execute the script with the parameter of main db dump file path.
 Make sure the main db dump file is not in the same directory.

+This script works successfully on Ubuntu 16.04 LTS.